GoogleCloudPlatform/community/tutorials/appengine-pusher/index.md

 date_published: 2017-08-09
 ---

-This tutorial shows you how to use [Pusher](https://pusher.com) on  [Google App Engine](/appengine) to send real-time bi-directional messages via WebSockets to web and mobile apps, or any other Internet connected device.
+This tutorial demonstrate how to use [Pusher](https://pusher.com) on [Google App Engine](/appengine).
-It describes the features you need to replicate the deprecated [Channel API](/appengine/docs/java/channel/)’s real-time functionality by using Pusher, instead.
+Pusher is a hosted API for sending real-time, bi-directional messages via WebSockets to apps and other Internet-connected devices.

-This functionality is useful for applications that update users about new information in real time.
-Example use cases include collaborative applications, multi-player games, and chat rooms.
+Pusher's real-time functionality replicates the deprecated [Channel API](/appengine/docs/java/channel/) and is useful for applications that send information in real time, such as collaborative applications, multi-player games, and chat rooms.

-Using Pusher is a better choice than polling in situations where updates can't be predicted or scripted, such as when relaying information between human users,or when events aren't generated systematically.
+Using Pusher is a better choice than polling in situations where updates can't be predicted or scripted, such as when relaying information between human users, or when events aren't generated systematically.

+Using WebSockets, Pusher is able to deliver server-side events to clients.
+Pusher also offers  HTTP REST API based server-side SDKs to enable sending events from server to a public or secured channel.

 In this tutorial you’ll learn how to complete the following tasks on the server:
-+  Set up your server to use the Pusher service.
++  Set up your server to use the Pusher service
-+  Authenticate subscriptions to secure channels.
++  Authenticate subscriptions to secure channels
-+  Send messages over the channel.
++  Send messages over the channel

 You'll also learn how to complete the following tasks in the web browser:
 +  Set up your client to use the Pusher service